 - Create wealth through co-development, testing, evaluation and early adoption and spread of new products and services

-The NHS spends £5bn a year in the Oxford AHSN region and it employs 65,000 people predominantly in 12 Clinical Commissioning Groups and 11 NHS Trusts.
-We are also home to nine universities, 12 local authorities and four Local Enterprise Partnerships.
-Our regional infrastructure is plotted in this interactive map.
-The Oxford AHSN region is also home to more than 500 companies which are plotted on another map.
+The NHS spends £5bn a year in the Oxford AHSN region and it employs 65,000 people predominantly in 12 clinical commissioning groups and 11 NHS Trusts.
+The Oxford AHSN region is also home to nine universities, 12 local authorities and four local enterprise partnerships.
+The regional health, university and industry infrastructure is plotted in this interactive map.